bmokase3093/alx-low_level_programming/0x00-hello_world/README.md

 C Program to print something using puts fuction
 C program to print using printf function
 C Program to print size of various data types
+Script that generate the assembly code(intel syntax) of a C code and save it in an output file